GreenFlag31/accordion-library/README.md

 Since multiple accordions on a page are possible, an `ViewChild() elementRef` has to be provided as first argument in the exposed methods.
 This library has been documented and should provide autocomplete and help from your code editor.

-Following example toggles a tab:
+Following example toggles a tab in the specified accordion:

 ```javascript
 this.accordionService.toggle({